shin19991207/Assembly-Doodle-Jump/README.md

+This repo showcases my final project for **CSC258 - Computer Organization** at the University of Toronto.

 # Assembly-DoodleJump
 A Doodle Jump like game made in Mips assembly code using the Mars Mips simulator.

 # Install MARS
 If you haven’t downloaded it already, get MARS v4.5  http://courses.missouristate.edu/kenvollmar/mars/download.htm.